rdallman/reed.pizza/content/resume.md

 **May 2014-Present, Backend Engineer, [Iron.io]**

   *  Co-built a strongly consistent, distributed key-value store on top of RocksDB.
+     Built distributed transactions, node membership, dynamic load balancing, automagic sharding.
-  *  Co-built a distributed message queue on top of that, specifically for performance + persistence for processing [delayed] jobs.
+  *  Co-built a distributed message queue system on top of that, specifically for performance + persistence for processing [delayed] jobs.
+[It scales]
+  *  Built authentication service on top of said distributed key-value store, as well (much easier than the queue).
+  *  Increased cluster utilization from 40% to 80% by building a custom autoscaler for job processing servers.
+Saved lots of $$$ and didn't have to launch servers by hand anymore.
+  *  Migrated job runner from Ruby to Go.
+Decreased p99 task start time 100x, p75 by 30x by simplifying API and intelligent, probabilistic queue polling.
+Eliminated issues of jobs getting stuck in queue.
-  *  Migrated infrastructure from upstart scripts and binaries to CoreOS and Docker.
+  *  Migrated infrastructure from upstart scripts and binaries to CoreOS, systemd and Docker.
+Setup push button releases for all products.
   *  Wrestled with Linux.
+Battled Docker.
 Wrote a lot of Go code.
 Ran a lot of Go code.

 **May 2013-May 2014, Undergraduate Research Assistant, Auburn University**

   *  Built refactoring tools.
 Funded by Google to work on refactoring Go.
+C:
-C: [OpenRefactory] Go: [godoctor]
+     [OpenRefactory] Go: [godoctor]
   *  Built a statement level control flow graph for Go source code and used that to do data flow analyses.
   *  Constructed a pretty awesome testing infrastructure to test our tool on all the Go source I could find (4.5M lines).
   *  Developed the CLI, Sublime Text plugin, Vim plugin and JSON protocol for C and Go refactoring tools.

-**August 2012- May 2013, Lead Android Developer, Verge Pipe Media**

-  * Worked part time as a developer and led a small team building iOS and Android applications and their backends for multiple clients.

 ### Education